OWASP/www-policy/guidebook/chapter-leader.md

 Paid Individual Memberships - encourage the people who participate in your local chapter and attend your meetings to become a paid OWASP member.

-- Individual supporters pay $50 per year for their membership and the fee is split 60/40 with the Foundation (40% goes to the local chapter or project account designated by the member at the time of joining).
+- Individual supporters pay the fees set by the Board.
+85% of the fees are added to Chapter expenses, and the remaining 15% is the OWASP Foundation administrative fee.
+Any unused fees are donated to the Foundation at the end of the year.
 - All paid memberships are processed through the [OWASP Membership](https://owasp.org/membership/) page.
 - Some regions (developing countries) of the world may qualify for a discounted membership of $20.